Ergodic Decomposition of Dirichlet Forms via Direct Integrals and Applications: Ergodic decomposition

+where~$\cdc_\zeta$ is the carr\'e du champ of~$(E_\zeta,\dom{E_\zeta})$.
 Since the range of~$\cdc$ is a Banach (\emph{not} Hilbert) space, we shall need the concept of direct integrals of Banach spaces.
 In particular, we shall need an analogue of Proposition~\ref{p:DIntL^2} for $L^1$-spaces, an account of which is given in the Appendix, together with a proof of the next lemma.